-Pancreatic cancer begins in the tissues of your pancreas — an organ in your abdomen that lies horizontally behind the lower part of your stomach.
-Your pancreas releases enzymes that aid digestion and hormones that help manage your blood sugar.
+Pancreatic cancer is a type of cancer that begins as a growth of cells in the pancreas.
+The pancreas lies behind the lower part of the stomach.
+It makes enzymes that help digest food and hormones that help manage blood sugar.

-Treatment may include surgery, chemotherapy, radiation therapy or a combination of these.
+Your health care team considers the extent of your pancreatic cancer when creating your treatment plan.
+Treatment options may include surgery, chemotherapy, radiation therapy or a mix of these.

 When to see a doctor

-Your pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
-It releases (secretes) hormones, including insulin, to help your body process sugar in the foods you eat.
-And it produces digestive juices to help your body digest food.
+The pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
+It releases hormones, including insulin.
+These hormones help the body process the sugar in the foods you eat.
+The pancreas also makes digestive juices to help the body digest food and take in nutrients.

 How pancreatic cancer forms

 Most pancreatic cancer begins in the cells that line the ducts of the pancreas.
-This type of cancer is called pancreatic adenocarcinoma or pancreatic exocrine cancer.
-Rarely, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
-These types of cancer are called islet cell tumors, pancreatic endocrine cancer and pancreatic neuroendocrine tumors.
+This type of cancer is called pancreatic ductal adenocarcinoma or pancreatic exocrine cancer.
+Less often, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
+These types of cancer are called pancreatic neuroendocrine tumors or pancreatic endocrine cancer.

-Factors that may increase your risk of pancreatic cancer include:
+Factors that might raise the risk of pancreatic cancer include:

-- Family history of genetic syndromes that can increase cancer risk, including a BRCA2 gene mutation, Lynch syndrome and familial atypical mole-malignant melanoma (FAMMM) syndrome
+- Family history of DNA changes that can increase cancer risk.
+These include changes in the BRCA2 gene, Lynch syndrome and familial atypical multiple mole melanoma (FAMMM) syndrome.

 As pancreatic cancer progresses, it can cause complications such as:

-Weight loss.
-A number of factors may cause weight loss in people with pancreatic cancer.
-The cancer itself may cause weight loss.
-Nausea and vomiting caused by cancer treatments or a tumor pressing on your stomach may make it difficult to eat.
-Or your body may have difficulty processing nutrients from food because your pancreas isn't making enough digestive juices.
+- Weight loss.
+People with pancreatic cancer might lose weight as the cancer uses more of the body's energy.
+Nausea and vomiting caused by cancer treatments or a cancer pressing on the stomach might make it hard to eat.
+Sometimes the body has trouble getting nutrients from food because the pancreas isn't making enough digestive juices.

 Jaundice.
 Pancreatic cancer that blocks the liver's bile duct can cause jaundice.
-Signs include yellow skin and eyes, dark-colored urine, and pale-colored stools.
-Jaundice usually occurs without abdominal pain.
+Signs include yellowing of the skin and the whites of the eyes.
+Jaundice can cause dark-colored urine and pale-colored stools.
+Jaundice often occurs without belly pain.

 Pain.
 A growing tumor may press on nerves in your abdomen, causing pain that can become severe.
 Pain medications can help you feel more comfortable.
-Radiation therapy might help stop tumor growth temporarily to give you some relief.
+Treatments, such as radiation and chemotherapy, might help slow tumor growth and provide some pain relief.

-In severe cases, your doctor might recommend a procedure to inject alcohol into the nerves that control pain in your abdomen (celiac plexus block).
-This procedure stops the nerves from sending pain signals to your brain.
+When medicines aren't helping, a health care professional might suggest a celiac plexus block.
+This procedure uses a needle to put alcohol into the nerves that control pain in the belly.
+The alcohol stops the nerves from sending pain signals to the brain.

-Bowel obstruction.
-Pancreatic cancer that grows into or presses on the first part of the small intestine (duodenum) can block the flow of digested food from your stomach into your intestines.
+Bowel blockage.
+Pancreatic cancer can grow into or press on the first part of the small intestine, called the duodenum.
+This can block the flow of digested food from the stomach into the intestines.

-You may reduce your risk of pancreatic cancer if you:
+You might reduce your risk of pancreatic cancer if you:

 - Stop smoking.
-If you smoke, try to stop.
-Talk to your doctor about strategies to help you stop, including support groups, medications and nicotine replacement therapy.
-If you don't smoke, don't start.
+If you smoke, talk to a member of your health care team about ways to help you stop.
+These might include support groups, medicines and nicotine replacement therapy.

 - Maintain a healthy weight.
 If you are at a healthy weight, work to maintain it.
-If you need to lose weight, aim for a slow, steady weight loss — 1 to 2 pounds (0.5 to 1 kilogram) a week.
-Combine daily exercise with a diet rich in vegetables, fruit and whole grains with smaller portions to help you lose weight.
+If you need to lose weight, aim for a slow, steady weight loss of 1 to 2 pounds (0.5 to 1 kilogram) a week.
+To help you lose weight, exercise most days of the week.
+Slowly increase the amount of exercise you get.
+Choose a diet rich in vegetables, fruit and whole grains with smaller portions.